All about birds

 Illustration of a bird's digestive system

-Bird Digestive System (Erik Beyersdorf / Wiki; cc by-sa 3.0)
+Bird digestive system (Erik Beyersdorf / Wiki; CC BY-SA 3.0)

 Birds of prey, like hawks and owls, tear apart and eat the entire body of their prey.
 That means everything!
 The meat, organs, bones, teeth, feathers, and fur all go down.
 Sometimes prey is swallowed whole.
-Either way, any matter still in the gizzard after several hours is formed into a pellet and eventually expelled through their mouth.
+Either way, any matter still in the gizzard after several hours is formed into a pellet and eventually expelled through the mouth.

 The rest of the digestive tract is similar to that of mammals, except for the cloaca (klo-A-kuh), a cavity at the end of the large intestine.
 It serves as a collection and discharge chamber for all bodily waste products, as well as semen and eggs.
 We’ve all seen white bird poo (often where we don’t want it!), but we’ll never see bird urine.
-That’s because their body is very conservative with water.
+That’s because a bird’s body is very conservative with water.
 Instead of combining water with waste material to form urine, as mammals do, birds process it into a whitish powder or paste called uric acid.
 That accounts for the color of their poo.

 Communication: calls, songs, body language